blynkkk/blynk-library/README.md

 How to [build on Raspberry Pi](/linux/README.md)

+### ESP8266 (standalone)

+Yes, you can run Blynk directly on the ESP8266!
+TODO: Instructions.

 ### Troubleshooting

 To enable debug prints on default Serial, add on the top of your sketch **(should be the first line